 Dutch Elm Disease

 The discovery of Dutch Elm Disease (DED) in Fargo in 1974 led to the creation of the Fargo Forestry Department.
 The disease disrupts the vascular system of the tree, causing it to die from a lack of water.
-DED is transported to nearby trees in two ways: 1) when roots from two trees join together, and 2) when elm bark beetles carry spores of the disease with them.
+DED is transported to nearby trees in two ways:

 Management of this disease starts each year when the Fargo Forestry Department inspects home firewood piles in March.
 Beetles live under elm wood bark during the winter, then breed there in the spring.
 Piles containing elm wood either need to be debarked, burned or hauled to the landfill for chipping.